plenigo/plenigo.github.io/pages/sdks/java/includes/checkout.md

 It is not necessary to be logged in to use this snippet, the checkout flow is smart enough to identify when the user is not, and asks him to do so before.
 ***

-Plenigo's checkout flow is done in their own site, and it can easily be started by using the Javascript SDK, there is a quick way of creating a snippet of this call in the SDK.
+Frisbii Media's checkout flow is done in their own site, and it can easily be started by using the Javascript SDK, there is a quick way of creating a snippet of this call in the SDK.

 ### Types of checkout

 Depending on which type of product you want to checkout, there is a different amount of data that must be filled in, below there are examples:

-#### Plenigo Managed Product
+#### Frisbii Media Managed Product

-If the product is managed by the plenigo and was configured in the plenigo website, only the product id is required for checkout.
+If the product is managed by the Frisbii Media and was configured in the Frisbii Media website, only the product id is required for checkout.

 By using the `com.plenigo.sdk.builders.CheckoutSnippetBuilder` class, you can create snippets easily by filling out the com.plenigo.sdk.models.Product class with the required information: